 The semantics is that a function (and only a function) can be specified in this form, defining that it is the partial derivative of the function to the right of the equal sign (looked up in the same way as a short class definition, and the looked up name must be a function), and partially differentiated with respect to each IDENT in order (starting from the first one).
-The IDENT must be Real inputs to the function.
+Each IDENT must be a scalar Real input to the function.